Meadowood Frequently Asked Questions

 Is the barn open to the public?

 Yes, the stable and indoor and outdoor riding arenas are open to the public.
-While outside public equestrian use of the indoor arena has not occurred to date, use of the indoor and outdoor arenas by non-resident, privately owned horses, can be allowed.
+Use of the indoor and outdoor arenas by non-resident, privately owned horses, can be allowed.
 The horse pastures used by resident horses are not open to the public due to safety concerns (e.g., loose horses).

 Are wild horse and burro adoptions held in the barn?